Frequently Asked Question

-Some Mac App Store users of Moom are reporting that Moom's green button pop-up palette doesn't work in Mojave, yet the rest of the app does (keyboard shortcuts, saving layouts, etc.).
-We haven't seen this in our testing, and we don't think there's anything we can change in Moom to make it work for those who are having issues.
-However, one of the following fixes should get the pop-up palette working again.
+Some users of Moom are reporting that Moom's green button pop-up palette doesn't work in Mojave and newer releases (Catalina, Big Sur, Monterey), yet the rest of the app does (keyboard shortcuts, saving layouts, etc.).
+We haven't seen this in our testing, and we believe it to be a glitch in the macOS Accessibility system, which is how Moom works.
+Based on feedback from affected users, one of the following fixes should get the pop-up palette working again.

 The Easiest Fix

 Open System Preferences > Security & Privacy, then click on the Privacy tab.
 Scroll down in the left-side pane and click on the Accessibility entry.
 Find Moom's entry in the list, then click the checkmark (to turn it off), wait a couple seconds, then click it again (to turn it back on).

 The Nearly As Easy FixOpen Moom's preferences, and change the "Run as" setting at the bottom of the General tab: If it's currently set to "menu bar"(the way most Moom users use it), change it to "standard."
 Then quit Moom, relaunch it, and see if the pop-up works.
 Regardless of the outcome of the test, switch the application mode back to what it was before and try again.
 Hopefully it works, otherwise there are two more things to try…

 Reboot your Mac.
 That's it; hopefully after a reboot, Moom will work fine.

 If none of the easier fixes worked, here's the next thing to try: